Aiden-ytarame/PAMultiplayer/README.md

 ### Join

-* Join the host's game through a Discord or Steam invite
+* Join the host's game through a Discord or Steam invite. or join a random host via the 'Join Researcher' button after Custom Logs
 * Wait for the host to start the level and have fun!

 ## Other Features